joao-p-marques/VivumLab/CONTRIBUTING.md

 2. Branch Dev in your fork
 3. Develop your feature/fix
 4. Commit to your branch on your fork
-5. Create a Merge Request
+5. Create a Pull Request

 Doing the above will require some prior knowledge; you'll need a working understanding of Git, and a GitHub account.
 [Understanding Git](https://duckduckgo.com/?q=learn+git) has a small learning curve and is unfortunately, beyond the scope of this document.